-2013) and social identity theory (Ashforth and Mael, 1989).
-Usage of the latter theory is also supported by Mortensen and Hinds (2001) and Harush (2018), who emphasized the vital role of forming a global identity as a self-categorization process to a shared team ingroup identity to reduce the level of relational conflicts in GVT's environment, especially in the circumstances of low task interdependence.
-Paul, Seetharaman, et al. (2004b) support the negative impact of team members' cultural diversity on conflict resolution processes and group interactions due to the variations in values.
-Furthermore, Staples and Zhao (2006) concluded that culturally diverse teams indicated lower levels of satisfaction and cohesion and higher levels of conflicts.
+Stahl et al., 2010) due to reasons such as the communication (Shachaf, 2008) and social categorization (Harush et al., 2018).
+Hence, conflict management is of significant importance as often team dynamics are complicated by not only the virtual settings but also by the cultural heterogeneity (Paul, Samarah, et al., 2004; Paul, Seetharaman, et al., 2004).
+The debate whether cultural diversity increases or decreases conflicts in VTs is continuing (Kankanhalli et al., 2006; Mortensen and Hinds, 2001).
+Kankanhalli et al. (2006) discovered from their indepth study that cultural diversity in VT leads to relationship and task conflicts, which they explain by the similarity attraction theory (e.g., Wells and Aicher, 2013) and social identity theory (e.g., Ashforth and Mael, 1989).
+Usage of the latter theory is also supported by Mortensen & Hinds (2001) and Harush (2018), who emphasized the vital role of forming a global identity as a self-categorization process to a shared team ingroup identity to reduce a level of relational conflicts in GVT's environment, especially in the circumstances of low task interdependence.
+Paul, Seetharaman, et al. (2004) support the negative impact of team members' cultural diversity on conflict resolution processes and group interactions due to the variations in values.
+Furthermore, Staples & Zhao (2006) concluded that culturally diverse teams indicated lower levels of satisfaction and cohesion and higher levels of conflicts.
 However, it was also pointed out that culturally diverse VTs showed higher performance rates and fewer conflicts than face-to-face ones.
-This finding emphasizes the importance of taking under consideration not just every separate characteristic of a team but the combinations of the teams' settings.
+This finding emphasizes the importance of taking under consideration not just every separate characteristic of a team, but the combinations of the teams' settings.
 Whilst to some, cultural heterogeneity of teams can negatively impact interactions and communication processes, increasing conflicts (Pelled, 1996), to others, diversity can be very beneficial for teams' dynamics and conflict reduction (Staples and Zhao, 2006).
 These opposing viewpoints could be explained by several factors.
-For instance, Paul et al. (2004a), in contrast to a widespread belief about the negative impact of cultural diversity on group dynamics, found that higher levels of agreement within international groups could be achieved by conflict management (Paul et al., 2004a) and relevant media choices (Klitmøller and Lauring, 2013).
-Additionally, according to Stahl et al. (2010), the physical dispersion of team members tends to moderate the impact of cultural diversity on conflicts as the virtual international teams showed lower levels of conflicts and higher social integration compared with multicultural collocated teams.
-These findings were similarly indicated by Mortensen and Hinds (2001) in their earlier research with the reason that the notion of reduced conflicts could be a result of either stronger ingroup integration or an adverse environment for conflicts to arise.
+For instance, Paul, Samarah, et al. (2004) in contrast to a widespread belief about the negative impact of cultural diversity on group dynamics found that higher levels of agreement within international groups could be achieved by conflict management (Paul, Samarah, et al., 2004) and relevant media choices (Klitmøller and Lauring, 2013).
+Additionally, according to Stahl et al. (2010), the physical dispersion of team members tends to moderate the impact of cultural diversity on conflicts as the virtual international teams showed lower levels of conflicts and higher social integration in comparison with multicultural collocated teams.
+These findings were similarly indicated by Mortensen & Hinds (2001) in their earlier research with the reason that the notion of reduced conflicts could be a result of either stronger ingroup integration or an adverse environment for conflicts to arise.